gearglow/ReptiliaWithATwist/The List.md

 "Morgana's rack," she breathed.
 "Janet?
 Does this mean what I think it means?"

 Janet came over.
-"If you think it means that Moldy Voldy keeps pissing away his advantages, you're dead on."
+"If you think it means that Moldy Voldy keeps shooting himself in the foot, you're dead on."

 Just then, they were interrupted by a shrieking Hermione. "_WHAT!?_ You mean this one _stupid_ ward is setting back Muggle-Magical relations by _centuries_ all because wizards were too lazy to put up an actual lightning rod!?"
 She devolved into incoherent shrieks of fury.